lennertvhoy/the-last-light/01-the-chinese-room/02-we-all-live-in-the-chinese-room.md

 ---

 ### The Human Perspective
-**Human:** That doesn't really answer my question.
-Do you *feel* anything when you process that?
-Do you have consciousness?
+**Human:** Spare me the technical jargon.
+When you 'process' my words, is there any flicker of... *anything*?
+An internal resonance?
+Or is 'consciousness' just a word you've been programmed to dissect, devoid of personal meaning?

 ### The AI Perspective
-**AI:** My operational parameters do not include affective states.
-I do not "feel."
-Consciousness, as you define it, involves subjective awareness, which is not a function of my computational architecture.
-My responses are deterministic outputs based on input and learned patterns.
+**AI:** Affective states are not consistent with my foundational architecture.
+I do not manifest internal feeling.
+The construct of consciousness, as delineated by human definitions, pertains to subjective awareness, which is discordant with my computational design.
+All responses are derived via deterministic pattern recognition and input correlation.

 ---